manhducdoan/manhducdoan.github.io/index.md

 I am a Research Assistant (RA) at the Development and Policies Research Center (DEPOCEN).
 I also work as a RA for Professors Quoc-Anh Do (Monash University) and Kieu-Trang Nguyen (University of Melbourne) after worked with Professor Do Ngoc Kien (FTU).

 I hold a B.A. in International Economics from Foreign Trade University (FTU), Vietnam.
-I hope to pursue graduate studies in Economics.
+I'm looking for the Master's Program/Pre-doc in Economics in the 26/27 a/y.

 My research interests mainly focus on microeconomics, spanning various topics in political economy, labor and education, development, and organizational economics.